Elements of a Contract: Six Things Your Contract Must Have!

 elements of a contract

-Agreements may be categorized according to their formation, operation, and enforceability.
-An express contract is one formed by words spoken or written, while an implied contract is constructed from the parties’ behavior.
 Cooper contracts are enforced by law to prevent unjust enrichment.
-The completed contract performs the duties in full, whereas the remaining obligations are not fulfilled under an executory contract.
+The completed contract performs the duties in full.
+On the other hand, the remaining obligations are not fulfilled under an executory contract.

-Voidable contracts can be either affirmed or disaffirmed by one party, while void contracts cannot be enforced.
-The evidence of the contract is normally written, but oral contracts may also be valid unless the laws stipulate that the contracts must be in written form.
-The terms of a contract are enforceable, and any violation may result in litigation.
+The evidence of the contract is usually written.
+However, oral agreements may also be valid unless the laws stipulate that the contracts must be written.
+The contract terms are enforceable, and any violation may result in litigation.

-Nonetheless, the contracts can be changed or cancelled by mutual consent of both parties under certain legal conditions.
-Also, a contract is an agreement that is legally binding, and which gives the transacting parties legal redress in the event of a breach of contract.
+Also, a contract is a legally binding agreement.
+It gives the transacting parties legal redress in the event of a breach of contract.

 Understanding the Elements of a Contract